How to Say "I Love You" in Morse Code!

 Alright, let's start by learning how to write "I love you" in Morse code using dots and dashes.
 This is typically what you find on things such as Morse code jewelry or letters.

-Now we're not going to cover all the Morse code characters in this guide, however, if you would like to learn them, take a gander at our Ultimate Morse code chart here.
+Now we're not going to cover all the Morse code characters in this guide, however, if you would like to learn them, take a gander at our Morse Code Alphabet: The Ultimate Guide.

 Otherwise, let's look at the 7 letters needed to say "I love you."